andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_08_3rdLevelAnalysis.rst

 Click on the ``Stats`` tab.
 For a 3rd-level analysis, we will used Mixed Effects.
 This models the variance so that our results are generalizable to the population our sample was drawn from.
 FLAME 1 (FSL’s Local Analysis of Mixed Effects) provides accurate parameter estimates by using information about both within-subject and between-subject variability; FLAME1+2 is considered even more accurate, but the additional benefit is usually minimal, and it takes much longer.

 The last option, ``Randomise``, uses a non-parametric approach, which is valid when the assumptions about normality do not hold.
-Later on, we’ll discuss why this might be particularly appropriate for fMRI data.
+Later on, we’ll discuss why this is appropriate in some cases.

 .. figure:: 3rdLevelAnalysis_StatsTab.png
+  :scale: 50%

 Since we're using a simple design, we can quickly create a GLM using the ``Model setup wizard`` button.
 We've already taken the contrast for each subject, so we can select ``single group average``.
 This is known as a **summary statistics** approach, as we are calculating a t-statistic based on single numbers generated from each subject.
 When you click ``Process``, you should see a Model representation that looks like this:

 .. figure:: 3rdLevelAnalysis_Model.png
+  :scale: 50%

 The Post-Stats Tab